 Instructions

-- Make the vegan buttermilk: In a small measuring cup or bowl, add 2-3 tablespoons of fresh squeezed lemon juice OR 1 tablespoon of vinegar to â…” cup unsweetened original flavor (not vanilla) non-dairy milk.
+- Make the vegan buttermilk first so it has time to set up.
+In a small measuring cup or bowl, simply add 2-3 tablespoons of fresh squeezed lemon juice OR 1 tablespoon of vinegar to ⅔ cup unsweetened original flavor (not vanilla) non-dairy milk.
 Stir and set aside.

 - If baking, prep oven: If you are baking the panko breaded tofu, preheat the oven to 425 degrees Fahrenheit (218 degrees Celsius) and line a baking tray with a silicone baking mat or parchment paper.

 - If frying, prep pan and oil: If you are choosing to make panko fried tofu, start heating the oil in the pan as soon as your breading station is set up.
-Heat the largest skillet you have over high heat with a decent amount of oil--I’d say about a half inch.
+Heat the largest skillet you have over high heat with a decent amount of oil—I’d say about a half inch.

-- Start the breading process: I find using my hands is the easiest way to do this.
+- Start the Breading: I find using my hands is the easiest way to do this.
 Tongs or forks may break the pieces of tofu.
 You can use food prep gloves if you prefer not to get the mixture on your hands.
 Keep in mind that you will want to cook the tofu pieces as soon as they are breaded otherwise they will not be as crispy.
 Place a piece of tofu in the wet mixture, turning it a few times.
 Let the excess drip off.
-Then place the tofu in the dry breading mixture.
+Then place the coated tofu in the dry breading mixture.
 You can use your fingers to push or sprinkle the breading onto the top half so you can flip it without making too much of a mess.
 Make sure all sides including the edges get coated.
-Place the coated tofu on the plate/tray/in your air fryer basket and repeat with the other pieces.
-Cook panko tofu immediately.
+Place the coated panko tofu on the plate/tray/in your air fryer basket and repeat with the other pieces.
+Cook immediately.

 - Pan frying method: Once the oil is heated you can add the tofu.
-The oil should be about 350 degrees Fahrenheit (or 177 degrees Celsius)--hot, but not so hot that it smokes or splatters.
+The oil should be about 350 degrees Fahrenheit (or 177 degrees Celsius)—hot, but not so hot that it smokes or splatters.
 You can use a meat or candy thermometer to test this, or you can drop a single bread crumb into the pan of oil.
 If lots of little bubbles start forming around it, the pan is ready.
 Very carefully add the tofu to the pan.
 For a 12” skillet, I would cook 6-8 pieces at a time, depending on how big each piece is.
 If you have a much smaller skillet, you may only want to cook one at a time.
 It’s important not to crowd the pan, otherwise the tofu may cook unevenly, the breading can be rubbed off, etc. Cook each piece for about 3-5 minutes on each side.
 Flip very carefully.
 You can cook until light-medium browned or a little bit more done if you prefer crispier tofu.
 Place each fully cooked tofu on a plate lined with paper towels to absorb the excess oil.
 Repeat with remaining tofu.

 Notes